 A Message From President DiMenna

 On May 1, 2021, New York American Water implemented the approved Rate Year 4 rate increase.
 In recognition of the COVID-19 public health emergency, New York American Water postponed the approved rate increase for thirteen months.
-As a result, customers' rates have not increased since April 1, 2019.

 We strive to act transparently with our customers when it comes to your water bill.
 Take a look below to see how your bill will change depending on your household’s average water usage.
 We understand that the rate increase is significant and we want to provide relief to customers.
 We highly encourage customers to use water efficiently, especially for outdoor irrigation, to minimize the impact of this increase on their water bill.
 We offer many tools to help you conserve in our H2O Control Toolbox.
 Check it out.